mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 ### Custom Domain Group tab

-You can also add more columns with your custom domain groups.
+You can also add more columns to your plan by including custom domain groups.

-Use the **[!UICONTROL Custom Domain Group]** tab to define a new domain and for each domain you can add all the subdomains it covers.<!--TBC-->
+Use the **[!UICONTROL Custom Domain Group]** tab to define a new domain group.
+For each domain, you can add all the subdomains it covers.<!--TBC-->

+For example, if you add the custom domain Luma, you want the following subdomains to be included: luma.com, luma.co.uk, luma.it, luma.fr, luma.de, etc.

 ## Access and manage IP warmup plans {#manage-ip-warmup-plans}